Motivation at Work

 - variety

-To achieve goals in the workplace:
+To STREAM motivation in the workplace:

 Dan Pink, author of Drive: the surprising truth about what motivates us, talks about Autonomy, Mastery, and Purpose.